haproxy/haproxy/doc/lua-api/index.rst

   that peer is using for the connection.
 In case of error, the method returns nil.

-  :param class_socket socket: Is the manipulated socket.
+  :param class_socket socket: Is the manipulated Socket.
   :returns: a string containing the server information.

-.. js:function:: socket.getsockname(socket)
+.. js:function:: Socket.getsockname(socket)

   Returns the local address information associated to the object.

   The method returns a string with local IP address and a number with the port.
   In case of error, the method returns nil.

-  :param class_socket socket: Is the manipulated socket.
+  :param class_socket socket: Is the manipulated Socket.
   :returns: a string containing the client information.

-.. js:function:: socket.receive(socket, [pattern [, prefix]])
+.. js:function:: Socket.receive(socket, [pattern [, prefix]])

   Reads data from a client object, according to the specified read pattern.
   Patterns follow the Lua file I/O format, and the difference in performance between all patterns is negligible.

-  :param class_socket socket: Is the manipulated socket.
+  :param class_socket socket: Is the manipulated Socket.
   :param string|integer pattern: Describe what is required (see below).
   :param string prefix: A string which will be prefix the returned data.
   :returns:  a string containing the required data or nil.